AtlasOfLivingAustralia/ala-charts-plugin/README.md

 * 1.3.x is built with grails 2.5.x and supports bootstrap 3
 * 1.4.x is built with grails 3.x and supports bootstrap 3
+* 2.2 is built with grails 4.x and supports bootstrap 3
+* 2.1-ANGULAR-4 is a AngularJS version built with grails 4.x and supports bootstrap 3
+* 2.3 is built with grails 5.x and supports bootstrap 3
+* 2.3-ANGULAR is a AngularJS version built with grails 5.x and supports bootstrap 3

 ## Usage instructions

-To use the plugin you need to set up a external JSON configuration file for the charts.
+To use the plugin you need to set up an external JSON configuration file for the charts.
 The configuration file should be placed in the location:

 ```